phoenixframework/phoenix/guides/contexts.md

 Although Changesets are part of Ecto, they are not tied to the database, and they can be used to map data from and to any source, which makes it a general and useful data structure for tracking field changes, perform validations, and generate error messages.

-For those reasons, `%Ecto.Changeset{}` is a good choice to model the data changes between your contexts and your web layer.
-Regardless if you are talking to an API or the database.
+For those reasons, `%Ecto.Changeset{}` is a good choice to model the data changes between your contexts and your web layer - regardless if you are talking to an API or the database.

 Finally, note that your controllers and views are not hardcoded to work exclusively with Ecto either.
 Instead, Phoenix defines protocols such as `Phoenix.Param` and `Phoenix.HTML.FormData`, which allow any library to extend how Phoenix generates URL parameters or renders forms.
 Conveniently for us, the `phoenix_ecto` project implements those protocols, but you could as well bring your own data structures and implement them yourself.